imarco20/phone-numbers-frontend/README.md

 ## How to run the application

+- The project is developed in Angular, so you should [install Angular](https://angular.io/guide/setup-local) on your machine before proceeding.

 ### 1. Using Terminal:

 - Navigate to the directory of the application on your computer, and run the following command